AmazingMonster/conceptrodon/docs/contents/metafunctions/omennivore/laborious_press.doc.md

 ## Description

 `Omennivore::LaboriousPress` accepts an operation and flattens its inner structure.
 It returns an uncurried version of the operation.
-Check out **Example** for a detailed description.
+Check out **Examples** for a detailed description.

 `Omennivore::LaboriousPress` functions the same way as `Omennivore::Press`.
 The only difference is that `Omennivore::LaboriousPress` has more base cases.
 This function is provided to compare against `Omennivore::Press`.